 - c) Tashlich, a special prayer said near a body of water (an ocean, river, pond, etc.), in the evocation of the verse, ‘And You shall cast their sins into the depths of the sea.’
 And as with every major Jewish holiday, after candle lighting and prayers we recite kiddush and make a blessing on the [i]

-It is time to awaken the wholeness.
+It is time to open the doors of new opportunities.
 Rosh Hashanah marks the beginning of a new season and a new year.
-How did you get awakened to the wholeness this past year?
+How did God awaken you to wholeness this past year?
 What new door is asking you to pass through?
 Anticipate in this new season that He will carry out His promises!
 What an exciting time to be alive!